The Voice of North Redondo Beach Businesses

 “This same group founded the North Redondo Beach Rotary Club in 1979, as a way of instilling pride in the area, and increasing participation in the north end of the city.

-The City applied for and received some federal grant funding for commercial rehab that continues to this day.
+The City applied for and received some federal grant funding for commercial rehab.
 These funds have paid for a number of store front repairs and upgrades, awnings, paint etc. The Chamber of Commerce in concert with the City established a Graffiti Hot Line that the City still uses today to eradicate graffiti immediately after being reported.

 When I joined the NRBBA it was a requirement that YOU also had to be a member of the Chamber of Commerce.
 As a Chamber member located in North Redondo you would automatically become a member of NRBBA.